clach04/8bitdo_manual/firmware.md

 ##### Firmware 4.0 represents a significant update to all 8Bitdo controllers.
 It changes the way they operate and offers additional support.

-1\.
-There are now four unique modes:*   Android (D-Input, default mode) Hold START for 1 second, LEDs will blink once per cycle.
+1. There are now four unique modes:
+*   Android (D-Input, default mode) Hold START for 1 second, LEDs will blink once per cycle.
 *   Windows (X-Input): Hold START + X for 1 second, LED will blink twice per cycle.
 *   macOS: Hold START + A for 1 second, LED will blink three times per cycle
 *   Nintendo Switch: Hold START + Y for 1 second, LED will blink four times per cycle.

 **Note**
-\- When connecting a N30 to a Nintendo Switch in Switch Mode, DOWN+SELECT = Switch HOME button.
+- When connecting a N30 to a Nintendo Switch in Switch Mode, DOWN+SELECT = Switch HOME button.
-\- iCade mode and Keyboard mode are no longer active in Firmware 4.0, please download and install Legacy firmware for this functionality
+- iCade mode and Keyboard mode are no longer active in Firmware 4.0, please download and install Legacy firmware for this functionality
-\- Download the 4.0 manual from support.8bitdo.com for more details.
+- Download the 4.0 manual from support.8bitdo.com for more details.

 --------------------------------